MironV/8BitCPU/README.md

 We need the stack to be in a different place in memory than our regular program.
 The problem is, we only have an 8-bit bus, so how do we tell the RAM we want a higher address?
 We'll use a special control line to do this:

-1. Wire up an active high line from the 28C16 ROM to A8 on the [Cypress CY7C199](https://media.digikey.com/pdf/Data%20Sheets/Cypress%20PDFs/CY7C199.pdf) RAM.
+1. Wire up an active high line called `SA` from the 28C16 ROM to A8 on the [Cypress CY7C199](https://media.digikey.com/pdf/Data%20Sheets/Cypress%20PDFs/CY7C199.pdf) RAM.
 2. Add an LED and resistor so you can see when the stack is active.

 That's it!
 Now, whenever we need the stack we can use a combination of the control line and stack pointer to access $0100 to $01FF.